PikachuPenial/Titanmod/PATCHNOTES.md

 *QUICK WEAPON SWITCHING*
 - A new setting (that is **ON** by default) that allows you to change to your Primary, Secondary, and Melee weapons with keybinds that you can set in Settings

+*CUSTOM FOV SYSTEM*
+- A new setting (that is **OFF** by default) that allows you to change your FOV beyond the 100 FOV maximum in Garry's Mod, with the max being 125 with this setting enabled.

 *MAP VOTING REWORK*
-- Map voting has been rewritten to have more variety and to be more applicable to player counts
+- Map and mode voting has been rewritten to have more variety and to be more applicable to player counts
 - The first map will always be a map suitable for the player count (small map if less than 6 players are playing, large if more than 6)
 - The second map can be any map in the game, allowing for small maps to rarely be playable on full lobbies (chaotic but fun)
 - Votes are now shown in percentages instead of amount of votes on said map/mode

+*MODE VOTING REWORK*
+- The first mode will always be a simplistic gamemode (FFA, FFA with loadout variations, etc)
+- The second mode will always be a complicated gamemode (Objective modes, gun game, etc)

 *NEW HITSOUND OPTIONS*
 - Apex Legends